DanielsHappyWorks/ASL-CA1-Data-Science-from-Scratch/README.md

 For more information on the DataSet check the Readme in the input Directory.

 The Plagarism and Assigmnet documents can be found in the Documents directory.

+Tests need to be tun from the src/test directory using pytest